Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QyKyNbHPaHg.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Let me personalise my character?
 https://www.youtube.com/watch?v=QyKyNbHPaHg
-This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: Will avatar skins be added to the game?](./yt-imDJ1KxXSgM.md) [https://www.youtube.com/watch?v=imDJ1KxXSgM](https://www.youtube.com/watch?v=imDJ1KxXSgM)
+This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Any plans to change the Pioneer trim colour so you can differentiate each other on Multiplayer?](./yt-ox4zHZlziCg.md) [https://www.youtube.com/watch?v=ox4zHZlziCg](https://www.youtube.com/watch?v=ox4zHZlziCg)

 ### Topics